CIS 0800

 4 Credit Hours

 Focus of this course is to correctly use existing software products and gain an overview of current analytics tools in Business Intelligence (BI).
-Through hands-on labs, assignments and projects, this course teaches ways to build insightful and interactive dashboards using a variety of data sources.
+Through hands-on assignments and projects, this course teaches students to build insightful and interactive dashboards using a variety of data sources.
 This hands-on course is designed for database professionals, data analysts, and professionals in business, social, health, and engineering fields.
 (4 lecture hours)

 CIS 2770